How to model virality & cohorts in a Financial Plan

 It's possible to introduce a premium for every active user (or every new user) due to an improved organic discovery.
 It's known that Google and Apple reward products that have a bigger user base, so the bigger you get, the faster the growth should become.

 A fixed retention rate for user cohorts doesn't look like truly reasonable.
 A more realistic approach should be a very high churn after the first period, followed by flat retention for a certain time, later on dropping quite vehemently.
 For instance: only 40% of people are retained after being acquired.
 Then, 80% of them stay on board for each period of time, followed by a 15% retention rate from the 13th period onwards.

 2 invitations for every new user seems far-fetched as well.
 It's more likely that the first core early-adopters invite much more than that, like 10-15 each, while the more mature user-base 1.5, or even less.
 This means that the growth is still super-linear, but decelerating over time.

 Finally, paid marketing can play a huge role in such a model.
 Having an external factor that increases the number of new users can dramatically accelerate the growth of the whole user-base over time!

 The final model

-You can fork it from here.
-It’s licensed under the GNU General Public License.
+You can fork the final model from this Google Sheet.
+It's licensed under the GNU General Public License.